 Each spring UW Law students, faculty and alumni from across the country gather for the Legal Educational Opportunities (LEO) Banquet.
 An annual Law School favorite, the event celebrates and reaffirms our commitment to maintaining one of the most interesting and dynamic learning environments in the country.
 We will gather virtually for the 2021 LEO Banquet.

 The LEO Program was established in 1967 to address issues of diversity within the student body.
-The support of the LEO Community as a whole has been instrumental in our continued ability to enroll diverse incoming classes.
-A testament to the efforts of current students, alums, faculty and staff is the fact that we maintain an average of over 20% students of color in the student body year after year.
+Its success is a collaborative effort among students, alumni, faculty and staff, who have worked to maintain an average of over 20% students of color in the student body year after year.

 2022 LEO Program Celebration